albertkim/Forum/README.md

 Forum
 =====

 Forum made with Java EE.
-Goal is to make a forum with modular, customized views for each category to suit different categories and communities.
+Goal is to make a forum with modular, customized views to suit different categories and communities.

 If you want to see the deployed application and experience it in it's non-complete, buggy state, check it out here http://ec2-54-191-101-201.us-west-2.compute.amazonaws.com:8080/Debate_Platform/